Dallas-Makerspace/LaserVentControl/README.md

 # LaserVentControl
-Arduin sketch for the laser ventilation Controller
+Arduino sketch for the laser ventilation Controller